serenity-is/docs/howto/how_to_upgrade_to_serenity_2_typescript.md

 Save **ServerImports.tt** and wait for it to generate code.
 It might take some time because of some slow down due to Saltaralle.

+Rebuild solution and make sure it builds properly without any error.